February 6, 2024

 Virtual PPA: A First in Slovakia

-Šariš Brewery’s partnership with Enery is based on a virtual PPA, a unique agreement that enables the brewery to access green energy for a decade.
-VPPAs are becoming an increasingly popular option for businesses looking to reduce their carbon footprint.
+Šariš Brewery’s partnership with Enery is a virtual PPA, an innovative agreement that allows the brewery to access green energy for a decade.
+VPPAs are becoming an increasingly popular option for businesses looking to reduce their carbon footprint and stabilize energy costs.

-According to Ján Horváth, CEO of Enery Slovakia, this type of agreement is the most transparent way to secure renewable energy.
-The brewery will know exactly who supplies its electricity and when, helping it achieve its sustainability goals.
+Ján Horváth, CEO of Enery Slovakia, calls this type of agreement the most transparent way to secure renewable energy.
+The brewery will know exactly who supplies its electricity and when, helping it achieve its sustainability goals with confidence.

 The virtual PPA offers several benefits beyond supplying clean energy.
-Ivan Tučník, Sustainability Manager at Plzeňský Prazdroj, noted that this agreement will also contribute to reducing the overall carbon footprint of the Slovakian power grid.
-Additionally, the deal will enhance the country’s energy self-sufficiency.
+Ivan Tučník, Sustainability Manager at Plzeňský Prazdroj, noted that this agreement will also contribute to reducing the overall carbon footprint of the Slovakian power grid and enhancing the country’s energy self-sufficiency.

-The solar park — which will be built on an area of 8.8 hectares — is expected to be operational within six months.
-It will feature 10,582 photovoltaic (PV) modules with an installed capacity of 6.3 MWp.
-These panels will supply clean electricity to the Slovakian power grid, and the brewery will draw the equivalent amount of electricity from the grid.
+Expected to be operational within six months, the solar park will be built on an 8.8-hectare site and feature 10,582 photovoltaic (PV) modules with an installed capacity of 6.3 MWp.
+While these panels will supply clean electricity to the Slovakian power grid, the brewery will draw an equivalent amount of power for its operations.

 Brewing with Solar Energy by 2025

-From 2025 onwards, Šariš Brewery will run on nearly 100 percent green electricity.
-The new solar park in Iliašovce — along with the brewery’s own solar plant in Veľký Šariš — will meet almost all its energy requirements.
-Together, these sources will cover 98 percent of the brewery’s electricity consumption, with the remaining 2 percent coming from sources backed by certificates of origin.
+From 2025 onwards, Šariš Brewery will run almost entirely on green electricity.
+The new solar park in Iliašovce, combined with the brewery’s own solar plant in Veľký Šariš, will cover 98 percent of its electricity consumption.
+The remaining 2 percent will come from sources backed by certificates of origin.

-Grzegorz Komora, Plant Manager at Šariš Brewery, emphasized that the brewery has already halved its energy consumption over the past decade.
-Now, the focus is on using renewable energy sources.
+Grzegorz Komora, Plant Manager at Šariš Brewery, emphasized that the brewery has already halved its energy consumption over the past decade through efficiency improvements.
+Now, the focus is shifting decisively to renewable energy sources.

 The virtual PPA between Šariš Brewery and Enery is a significant step toward Slovakia’s green energy future.
-As the first agreement of its kind in the country, it not only supports the brewery’s shift to renewable energy, but also contributes to the broader goal of reducing carbon emissions across the Slovak power grid.
+As the first agreement of its kind in the country, it not only accelerates the brewery’s shift to renewable energy but also contributes to the broader goal of reducing carbon emissions across the Slovak power grid.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.